 It’s also the personal representative’s responsibility to file final state and federal income tax returns for the deceased person.
 These returns are generally due by April 15 of the year following the year of death.
 Income tax returns may also be required for the estate itself.

-The state of Washington imposes its own estate tax, in addition to the federal tax, on estates worth more than $2 million.
+The state of Washington imposes its own estate tax, in addition to the federal tax.
+For 2015, the tax applies to estates worth more than $2.012 million.

 Distributing Property and Closing the Estate